HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 } VkFramebufferCreateInfo;
 ```

-We'll fill out `sType` normally, we'll specify we only need `1` attachment which is our `VkImageView`, and we'll set the width and height to that of the `swapchainExtent` from earlier:
+1. We'll fill out `sType` normally.
+2. We'll specify we only need `1` attachment which is our `VkImageView`.
+3. We'll set the width and height to that of the `swapchainExtent` from earlier:

 ```cpp
 VkFramebufferCreateInfo fbCreateInfo = {};